-Where the number of applicants exceeds 30 for a new intake, the following criteria will be applied.
+Where the number of applicants exceeds 60, for a new intake, the following criteria will be applied.

-1. A STATEMENT OF SEND
+1. Statement of SEND

 Before the application of oversubscription criteria children with a Statement of Special Educational Need/ or an Education Health Care Plan which names the school will be admitted and the admission number reduced accordingly.